What is Mokume-Gane

 We have experimented with a lot of these patinas and also others including:

-Contours and topography can be introduced to the surface by etching mokume gane in acid.
+Contours and topography can be introduced to the surface by etching Mokume Gane in acid.
 The acid will react with the copper first, dissolving select material quicker than the other metals creating peaks and valleys in the metal surface.
-The pattern can then be further enhanced with a layer of patina to the surface, adding more colors onto the finish.
+The pattern can then be further enhanced with a layer of patina on the surface, adding more colors to the finish.

-The beauty about any patina you apply on mokume gane, is that it will evolve.
+The beauty of any patina you apply on Mokume Gane is that it will evolve.
 Especially in a safety razor, your local water supply will have a big impact on how the colors will mature.

 What I like about this material, is you can polish the piece numerous times and apply a different patina...the only thing you cannot reverse is an etched surface as this will actually remove a substantial amount of material...generally copper.

-Light and color are what brings this material to life, the blues, yellows, greens, and blacks can evolve depending on the conditions.
-The polished appearance of this material is bright and provides a subtle contrasting look…
+Light and color are what bring this material to life, the blues, yellows, greens, and blacks can evolve depending on the conditions.
+The polished appearance of this material is bright and provides a subtle contrasting look.

 We periodically make pieces using this material but sadly it is not a readily available material... it's fun to see photos from current customers who have these pieces and see how they look today.